Bestiality with a donkey: Literature

 Sex with a donkey is mentioned in Aesop's Fables.
 While waiting to be executed in Delphi, Aesop tells tales and fables to the Delphites about themselves.
 Aesop's friend visits him in prison and asks, "Why does it seem good to you to insult them (the Delphites) while they are in captivity in their own country?
 Have you preached to the people and become a fool?" and scolds Aesop.
 Aesop responds with a fable about a foolish girl and the woman who prays for her daughter:

 "One day, while walking down the road, the girl encounters a man violently raping a donkey and asks him what he is doing.
 The man replies, "I am giving him advice" (νοῦν ἐντίθημι αὐτῇ).
 The girl persuades him after saying "give me some advice too".
 Then, as if triumphant, the girl turns to her mother and says "I have wisdom".
 The mother, after listening to the whole story, laments, "Oh child, you have lost even the wisdom you had."

 Aesop expresses that the same thing happened in his own case and that when he came to Delphi he lost even the wisdom he had.
 In the analogical relationship between Aesop's own situation and the fable, the girl's mother is Aesop's friend, the girl is Aesop and the Delphites are the man who rapes the donkey.
 In two fables in Esopete ystoriado, there are passages that directly and indirectly emphasize that men want to have sex with donkeys.

-In Apuleius' fable The Golden Ass, it is considered symbolically appropriate that the woman who, out of anger, jealousy, and greed, plans to kill her husband, daughter and two others by poisoning them, is executed by having sex with a donkey.
+In The Tale of the Jealous Wife in book 10 of the ancient Roman fable The Golden Ass, it is considered symbolically appropriate that the woman who, out of anger, jealousy, and greed, plans to kill her husband, daughter and two others by poisoning them, is executed by having sex with a donkey.

 Sex with donkeys also occurs in folk tales.
 In a story from the oral folk literature of the Toba people of northern Argentina, a man has intercourse with a female donkey.
 One of the four different figures in Arab folktales believed to have been created by the sex of humans and animals is the "Son of the Donkey", who is believed to have been born from the mating of a donkey and a woman.